winwiz1/crisp-react/README.md

     - Run-time computing overhead causing [server delays](https://developers.google.com/web/updates/2019/02/rendering-on-the-web#server-vs-static) (for run-time SSR) thus defeating or partially offsetting the performance benefits of SSR.

-    - Run-time computing overhead reducing the ability to sustain workloads (for run-time SSR coupled with complex or long HTML markup) which makes it easier to mount DOS attack aimed at webserver CPU exhaustion.
-In a case of cloud deployment, the frequency of malicious requests could be low enough to avoid triggering DDOS protection offered by the cloud vendor yet sufficient to saturate the server CPU and trigger autoscaling thus increasing the monetary cost.
+    - Run-time computing overhead reducing the ability to sustain workloads (for run-time SSR coupled with complex or long HTML markup) which makes it easier to mount DoS attack aimed at webserver CPU exhaustion.
+In a case of cloud deployment, the frequency of malicious requests could be low enough to avoid triggering DDoS protection offered by the cloud vendor yet sufficient to saturate the server CPU and trigger autoscaling thus increasing the monetary cost.
 This challenge can be mitigated using a rate limiter which arguably should be an integral part of run-time SSR offerings.

     Choosing build-time SSR allows to exclude the last two costs and effectively mitigate the first one by providing a concise implementation comprised of just few small source [files](https://github.com/winwiz1/crisp-react/tree/master/client/src/utils/ssr).
 The implementation is triggered as an optional post-build step and is consistent with script bundle compression also performed at the build time to avoid loading the webserver CPU.